 - Cycle to Work scheme

 - A season ticket loan

-But how might demand for these have changed in the last 12 months?
-Are there alternative travel benefits for employers to consider?
+But are there alternative travel benefits for employers to consider?

-Many office-based workers have been working from home since March 2020.
-A Transport for London’s Travel in London report, published in September 2020, found that rail and tube transport has reduced drastically from 104% to 32%.
+Many office-based workers started working from home in March 2020.
+A Transport for London’s Travel in London report, published in September 2020, found that rail and tube transport reduced drastically from 104% to 32%.

-These numbers may rise again once people start returning to offices, but some people may continue to work from home or use alternative transport.
+These numbers will rise again now that people are returning to offices, but some people will continue to work from home or use alternative transport.
 If that’s the case, will a loan to pay for train travel be as appealing?